-Because I often do long posts with a bunch of headers, here’s a guidepost: I’m going to (a) talk about what I do on a monthly basis for purification just in case you haven’t read anything else I’ve said on KALLISTI and (b) discuss a Twitter thread I wrote a while ago (c) about vocabulary splits in recon/revivalist Hellenic polytheism (at least in the non-Greek communities) because linguistics is fascinating.
+Because I often do long posts with a bunch of headers, here’s a guidepost: I’m going to (a) talk about what I do on a monthly basis for purification just in case you haven’t read anything else I’ve said on KALLISTI and (b) discuss a Twitter thread I wrote a while ago (c) about vocabulary splits in recon/Western polytheistic communities centered around the Hellenic Gods (at least in the non-Greek communities) because linguistics is fascinating.

 Purification in the Lunar Calendar